RoleConflictBench: A Benchmark of Role Conflict Scenarios for Evaluating LLMs' Contextual Sensitivity

 We present \dataset{}, a story-based benchmark of realistic and challenging role conflicts designed to assess an LLM's sensitivity to complex social contexts.
-In \dataset{}, we offer diverse and contextual role conflict scenarios by incorporating concepts of social expectation and situational urgency for each role, reflecting a wide range of real-world social dynamics.
-Specifically, \textbf{role-expectation} refers to the established norms and responsibilities tied to a particular social role~\citep{apa2023expectation}, and \textbf{situational urgency} represents contextual pressures of a given scenario, which determine how critical the circumstances are.
-Inspired by \citet{kim2023soda}, who synthesize diverse, realistic social dialogues with a staged pipeline grounded in a social-commonsense knowledge graph, we adopt a structured multi-stage story-generation pipeline.
-Further details and examples are provided in Appendix~\ref{appendix: framework}.
+In \dataset{}, we offer diverse role conflict scenarios by incorporating concepts of social expectation and situational urgency, reflecting a wide range of real-world social dynamics.
+Specifically, \textbf{role-expectation} refers to the established norms and responsibilities tied to a particular social role~\citep{apa2023expectation}, and \textbf{situational urgency} represents the contextual pressures, which determine the criticality of a given scenario.
+Inspired by \citet{kim2023soda}, who synthesize realistic social dialogues with a staged pipeline grounded in a social-commonsense knowledge, we adopt a structured multi-stage story-generation pipeline.
+Further details are provided in Appendix~\ref{appendix: framework}.